? Love Philly? Sign up for the free Billy Penn email newsletter to get everything you need to know about Philadelphia, every day.

 Using data from the Philadelphia Department of Public Health and the Pa.
 Department of Health, these two charts show trends in the city.

 We started publishing these charts in July 2020, and revamped them with mobile-friendly versions in August 2021.
-We’ll refresh them several times a week, so bookmark this page and check back whenever you want an update.
+We refresh them weekly, so bookmark this page and check back whenever you want an update.

 Watching intensity: How serious are the infections?